coop-rs/allow/README.md

 before your struct/enum/function/variable..., indicating your intention.

 Side benefit: Rust would validate the (aliased) names, hence no typos.
 So you can `grep` or search for them at anytime.
-Your team  could have a prelude-like module exporting the aliases.
+Your team could have a prelude-like module, or crate, re-exporting the aliases.

 ## Scope